 The Alling Coverlet Museum

-The Alling Coverlet Museum houses the largest collection of American hand-woven coverlets in the United States.
-Named after Mrs. Merle Alling, a resident of Rochester, New York, and an enthusiastic coverlet collector, the museum is located in a historic newspaper printing office that dates back to 1901.
+The Alling Coverlet Museum stands as a testament to the artistry and heritage of American hand-woven coverlets, boasting the largest collection of its kind in the United States.
+Named in honor of Mrs. Merle Alling, an enthusiastic collector from Rochester, New York, this museum is located in a historic 1901 newspaper printing office.